ACdev27/fm_pricing_component_toggle/README.md

 ### What I learned

-Coding the toggle switch element to work with keyboard input taught me several thing about adding website accessibilty to a website.
+Coding the toggle switch element to work with keyboard input taught me several things about adding website accessibilty to a website.

 ## Author